Crocoblock/developer-documentation/01-jet-engine/01-hooks/01-listings/filters.md

 ## jet-engine/listings/data/default-object

-Дозволяє змінити поточний дефолтний об'єкт. Це акту цьогоально для нестандартних кейсів використання сторінок у ВП. Наприклад, у випадку профайл білдера - для ВП дефолтний поточний об'єкт це сторінка профайл білдера, але нам замість потрібен юзер, якого зараз виводить профайл білдер.
+Allows you to change the current default object.
+This is useful for non-standard use cases of using pages in WordPress.
+For example, in the case of a profile builder, for WordPress, the default current object is the profile builder page, but we need a user the profile builder is currently displaying instead, not the page.

 **Args:**

-* `$object` - object - дефолтний об'єкт, який JetEngine зміг вирахувати автоматично.
+* `$object` - object - The default object that JetEngine was able to track automatically.
-* `$jet_engine_data` - object - екземпляр класу Jet_Engine_Listings_Data, він аналогчіний тому, що зберігається в jet_engine()->listings->data, тому замість 2го аргумнету можна використовувати jet_engine()->listings->data.
+* `$jet_engine_data` - object - An instance of the Jet_Engine_Listings_Data class, similar to what is stored in jet_engine()->listings->data, so instead of the second argument, you can use jet_engine()->listings->data.

 **Location:**
 /includes/listings/data.php